cormackikkert/CEBARBoxCPP/README.md

 ## Authorship
 Robert McArthur and Cormac Kikkert, for contact email cormac.kikkert@anu.edu.au

-## Dependencies
+## Programs
-This project requires minisat installed to run and compile.
-Instruction for installing minisat are available [here](https://github.com/niklasso/minisat).
+There are two programs in this repo.

+`kaleidoscope`: CEGARBox++(K), handles K extended with single axioms OR global assumptions OR converse modalities (tense logic).
+`lumen`: CEGARBox++(LTL), handles LTL and LTL-f

 ## Compile
 A statically compiled file is already available in the repo - compiled on Ubuntu 20.04.3.

 However, if you want to recreate our results, you will need to compile CEGARBoxCPP for your machine.
 To do this, follow the instructions below:

-1. Install minisat.
-The main one doesn't work, so instead use this [fork](https://github.com/agurfinkel/minisat)
-2. Install an ipasir compliant SAT solver, and put `libipasir.a` in `/Prover/IpasirProver/libipasir.a`.
-I use [cadical](https://github.com/arminbiere/cadical) but it doesn't matter, as Minisat was used for our experiments.
-3. Remove the `-static` flag in the makefile
+1. Remove the `-static` flag in the makefile
-4. Run ``make`` to compile CEGARBox
+2. Run ``make`` to compile CEGARBox

+Note that the following libraries will be installed:
+1. [Minisat](https://github.com/agurfinkel/minisat), a SAT-solver.
+This is a fork, as the original is outdated and no longer works.
+2. [antlr4](https://www.antlr.org/download.html) for LTL parsing.
+This is the C++ target
+3. [ltl2snf](https://nalon.org/#software) for converting LTL formula to SNF.

 ## Input Formula
-CEGARBox accepts file input.
+CEGARBox(K) accepts file input.
 Input is terminated by a newline and valid input formula are defined by the following grammar:
 ```
 Index ::= Nat || -Nat
 Atom ::= Alphanumeric String